owlbeardm/owlbeardm.com/crit.md

 ### Cutting Damage to Body #9

 With a faint odour of ammonia, urine spills from the wound and onto your blade.
 They become sickened 4 for the rest of the battle.
 Fortunately, urine is more or less sterile, meaning they will only have to make a challenging (+1 to DC) Fortitude save to avoid contracting a lethal infection and die in 1d6 days (becoming delirious and helpless within one day).
 If they survives they must make a challenging (+1 to DC) Fortitude save or be prone to leakage and constantly reek of urine.

+### Cutting Damage to Body #12

+Your weapon opens your opponent’s abdomen, spilling their entrails about their feet.
+They'll suffer a cumulative sickened 2 and drained 2 conditions each turn until they pass hard (+2 to DC) Fortitude save or die in 1d6 turns.
+Until that time your opponent can do nothing except futilely try to stuff the spilt entrails back into their ruined abdomen and counted as stunned.
+Anyone surviving such a horrifying experience must pass basic Will save or become frightened 1.